A Little Majesty on a Zagora Desert Trip — two days/ one night

 1st day: Marrakesh – Zagora

-It’s an 8am departure in a 4×4 from your Marrakesh hotel or traditional riad accommodation, taking you across the High Atlas Mountains and over the famous Tizi-n-Tichka (2260m).
-From these mountains, the views over the valleys and the Berber villages perched on the mountain sides — sometimes barely distinguishable from the mountains themselves — are truly spectacular.
+It’s an 8.30 am departure in a 4×4 from your Marrakesh hotel or traditional riad accommodation, taking you across the High Atlas Mountains and over the famous Tizi-n-Tichka (2260m).
+From these mountains, the views over the valleys and the Berber villages perched on the mountainsides — sometimes barely distinguishable from the mountains themselves — are truly spectacular.

 Next on your Zagora desert trip, having crossed the pass, you continue to descend until you finally reach Ouarzazate, where you stop for lunch.
 Afterwards, you will have a glass of tea with us at the office in the centre of town.
-From there you cross another smaller pass, Tizi-n-Tinfifite, before reaching the head of the Dra’a Valley at Agdez.
+From there you cross another smaller pass, Tizi-n-Tinfifite, (1660m) before reaching the head of the Dra’a Valley at Agdez.
 For a short while on this Zagora desert tour, we go off-road, along some of the ancient caravan route between the mountains and the river, passing many villages and gardens so that you can gain a better idea of the way of life along the oases.
-You then reach Zagora and have a camel ride to reach the dunes, from where you can watch the spectacular sunset.
-These dunes are small in comparison with the others further south and in the east, but are the nearest to Marrakesh on such a short trip.
-Dinner on your Zagora desert trip is in the dunes, at a bivouac of nomad tents, where you spend the night.
+You then reach Zagora and have a camel ride of about an hour or so to reach the dunes, from where you can watch the spectacular sunset.
+These dunes are small in comparison with the others further south and in the east but are the nearest to Marrakesh on such a short trip.
+Dinner on your Zagora desert trip is in the dunes, at a camp of nomad tents, where you spend the night.

 2nd day: Zagora — Marrakesh

-The Zagora desert trip continues along the new and truly magnificent road to Telouet Kasbah, which belonged to the Lords of the Atlas, the Glaoui family, and which now stands in ruins after the last Pasha fled the country following the departure of the French.
-The return to Marrakesh on this Zagora desert tour is along the main road, passing many Berber villages along the river and through the mountains.
+The Zagora desert trip then continues along the new and truly magnificent Ounila Valley road to Telouet Kasbah, which belonged to the Lords of the Atlas, the Glaoui family, and which now stands in ruins after the last Pasha fled the country following the departure of the French.
+The more historic buildings from the 18th and 19th centuries are in particular disrepair.
+Later, the return to Marrakesh on this Zagora desert tour is along the main road, passing many Berber villages along the river and through the mountains.
 At times you come down into the valleys to drive alongside the river, which is bordered by beautiful oleander and fruit trees.
 The gardens are full of olives, walnuts, pomegranates, apples, pears and quinces.
 Berber women and children tend goats and sheep and climb even the steepest slopes in search of fodder and firewood.
 The Zagora desert trip concludes when we reach Marrakesh at the end of the afternoon.

 |220 € *|